The Angry Filmmaker Survival Guide: Making the Extreme No Budget Film

 Kelley Baker is the Angry Filmmaker.
 But his independent films are not angry, they’re honest.
 He’s angry at the state of independent film.
 For Baker, it’s about telling the story, not what actors are starring in it.

-Each year, Kelley takes his van out on the road with his dog Moses to show his films and conduct workshops on independent filmmaking.
 Here, with all his attitude, is the wisdom of an Angry Filmmaker, gained the hard way, through experience.

 “Finally, a film resource that tells it like it is! – – Jon Gann, Director, DC Shorts Film Festival